circuitsim/electronic-circuit-simulation/AC Analysis.md

 For LTI circuits, AC analysis is relatively simple.
 Frequency domain equations are used for energy storage elements, such as capacitors and inductors.
 These equations are then stamped into the Y matrix using complex admittances, in much the same way as resistors.
 This matrix equation can then be solved for any number of frequencies required.

 Most circuit elements are modelled as complex admittances for AC analysis.
-For example, a capacitor’s admittance is jωC.
+For example, a capacitor’s admittance is $$j\omega C$$.
 However, the admittance for an inductor is:

-Equation
+G_L=\frac{1}{j\omega L}

-As ω→0, it is possible that numerical problems could arise as the admittance approaches infinity [3].
+As $$\omega \rightarrow 0$$, it is possible that numerical problems could arise as the admittance approaches infinity [3].
 To solve this, inductors are modelled as impedances.
 The inductor current IL is added as a new variable and an auxiliary equation is added, much the same as the technique used for voltage sources in MNA.
 For an inductor from node a to node b, the auxiliary equation is:

 Equation